swe-students-fall2025/0-git-practice-Leo-codingMaster/README.md

 ##Vaish's thoughts
 *From my perspective, I agree that LLMs go far beyond autocomplete into deeper code collaboration, but it makes me wonder how we’ll measure their true impact if surveys keep blurring the difference.*

+### Repo Sync Note
+All contributions have been merged successfully.
+This file is now up to date with both my edits and my classmate’s edits.

+— Leo Qian (zq2155)